Azure/CCOInsights/docs/wiki/Infrastructure-Dashboard-Deployment Guide.md

     -	Windows 10 version **14393.0** or **higher**.
     -	Internet access from the computer running Microsoft Power BI desktop.
     - An Azure account on the desired tenant space with permissions on the subscriptions to read from the Azure Services described above.
-    - The subscriptions will need to use the Azure Security Center **Standard** plan if you want to detect and see the alerts in the Azure Security Center Alerts page of the CCO Azure Infrastructure Dashboard.
+    - The subscriptions will need to use the Azure Defender **paid** plan if you want to detect and see the alerts in the Azure Defender Alerts page of the CCO Azure Infrastructure Dashboard.

 Below you can find the list of providers and the actions that you will need to permit to allow to run the CCO Power BI Dashboard:

 | Resource Provider Name| Permissions |
 | --- | --- |
 |Azure Advisor| Microsoft.Advisor/generateRecommendations/action <br>
 |*|*/Read|

 **IMPORTANT**: You must follow [this procedure][OnboardToLighthouse] to implement Azure delegated resource management to get data from subscriptions in other tenants.